-Bala S. Manian, Ph.D., age 75, has served as chairman of the board of directors of ReaMetrix Inc., a privately held biotechnology company, since founding the company in 2004, and has served as director of Equillium, Inc., a publicly traded biotechnology company, since June 2019.
-He also currently serves as a director of Syngene International Limited, a publicly traded Indian biotechnology company, and previously served as a director of Biocon Ltd., a publicly traded Indian biopharmaceutical company.
-Dr. Manian is a co-founder and director of Quantum Dot Corporation, a privately held bioscience company, and a co-founder of SurroMed, Inc., a privately held biotechnology company, and serves as a director at other life sciences companies.
-He was also the founder and chairman of the board of directors of Lumisys Incorporated, a medical imaging company acquired by Eastman Kodak Co., the founder and chairman of the board of directors of Biometric Imaging Inc., a privately held biotechnology company.
+Bala S. Manian, Ph.D., age 76, has served as director of Equillium, Inc., a publicly traded biotechnology company since June 2019.
+He previously served as chairman of the board of directors of ReaMetrix Inc., a privately held biotechnology company, since its founding in 2004 to 2020, as a director of Syngene International Limited, a publicly traded Indian biotechnology company, and previously served as a director of Biocon Ltd., from 2003 to 2015, a publicly traded Indian biopharmaceutical company.
+Dr. Manian is a co-founder and director of Quantum Dot Corporation, a privately held bioscience company, and a co-founder of SurroMed, Inc., a privately held biotechnology company, and serves as a director at other privately held life sciences companies.
+He was also the founder and chairman of the board of directors of Lumisys Incorporated, a medical imaging company acquired by Eastman Kodak Co., the founder and chairman of the board of directors of Molecular Dynamics Incorporated, a life science instrumentation company acquired by APBiotech Inc., and the founder and chairman of the board of directors of Biometric Imaging Inc., a privately held biotechnology company.
 Dr. Manian received a B.S. in Physics from the University of Madras, an M.S. in Applied Optics from the University of Rochester and a Ph.D. in Mechanical Engineering from Purdue University.
 We believe that Dr. Manian's experience as a founder of numerous biotechnology companies and his service as a director of other publicly traded and privately held life science companies give him the qualifications and skills to serve on our board of directors.

-Chrystyna Bedrij Stecyk, age 58, co-founded and has served as a principal of, Griffin Securities, Inc., an investment banking firm, since April 1997.
+Chrystyna Bedrij Stecyk, age 59, co-founded and has served as a principal of, Griffin Securities, Inc., an investment banking firm, since April 1997.
 At Griffin Securities, Ms. Bedrij Stecyk focuses on providing business advisory services to companies and institutional investors, including investment and market analysis, strategy and development.
-Prior to her time with Griffin Securities, Ms. Bedrij Stecyk co-founded and advised Agilis Biotherapeutics, a DNA therapeutics developer, from June 2013 to July 2018 when it was acquired by PTC Therapeutics.
+Ms. Bedrij Stecyk was a co-founder and advisor to Agilis Biotherapeutics, a DNA therapeutics developer, from June 2013 to July 2018 when it was acquired by PTC Therapeutics.
+She is also co-founder of other gene companies and is on the board of several private biotechnology companies.
+Ms. Bedrij-Stecyk is also a co-founder and Vice President of Orion Biotech Opportunities Corp.
 Ms. Bedrij Stecyk received an MBA in Finance from New York University's Leonard N. Stern School of Business and a B.A. in Economics from Vassar College.
 Ms. Bedrij Stecyk is registered with the Financial Industry Regulatory Authority and is a licensed General Securities Principal and Representative, Investment Banking Principal and Representative, Operations Professional, and Research Analyst.

-Gerald E. Van Strydonck, age 76, served as the Chief Financial Officer of Colgate Rochester Crozer Divinity School from August 2008 to December 2018.
+Gerald E. Van Strydonck, age 77, served as the Chief Financial Officer of Colgate Rochester Crozer Divinity School from August 2008 to December 2018.
 Mr. Van Strydonck was previously the Senior Vice President and Chief Financial Officer of Sigma Marketing LLC, the Senior Vice President and Chief Financial Officer of Essex Partners Inc., and a managing partner of the Rochester, New York office of PricewaterhouseCoopers LLP.
 Mr. Van Strydonck has also served on the boards of other privately held companies.
 Mr. Van Strydonck received a B.B.A. from St. John Fisher College and an MBA from the State University of New York at Buffalo.
 We believe that Mr. Van Strydonck's experience in public accounting and as a Chief Financial Officer of various companies and his service as a director give him the qualifications, skills and financial expertise to serve on our board of directors.